 It is a truth universally acknowledged that a single cat in possession of good fortune must be in want of a laser toy.
-As with single gentlemen in want of future wives, in satisfying that want some precautions must be observed.
+As with single gentlemen in want of future wives, some precautions must be observed.
 But is that not true of anything really worth having?

 If you do have concerns about pets and laser safety, skip to the end of this Instructable before commenting.
 If you have concerns about a future wife, or even a current one, you probably need to look elsewhere.

 Now, you could pop down to your local pet store and purchase a laser pointer, and perhaps even some contraption that adds rudimentary automation.
 You would save some money and be able to return it if it didn't work.
 Or you could build something yourself.
 There are plenty of examples out there already, but here is my contribution to the canon.
 It features:

 - Manual, Auto and Scheduled Modes